G7es torpedo

-The G7es(TV) Zaunkönig (English: Wren), also known as T5 Zaunkönig or T5 torpedo, was a passive acoustic torpedo developed by Germany during World War II.
-The basic design was a development of the straight-running G7e, equipped with an acoustic homing seeker head developed by Atlas Werke.
-It got the nickname GNAT (German Navy Acoustic Torpedo) by the British.
+The G7es(TV), was a passive acoustic torpedo developed by Germany during World War II.
+The basic design was a development of the straight-running G7e(TIII), equipped with an acoustic homing seeker head developed by Atlas Werke.In accordance with established practice, it was assigned the codename "Zaunkönig" during development (English: Wren)It got the nickname GNAT (acronym for German Navy Acoustic Torpedo) by the British.